ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    A is adjusted to S bits by zero extending if necessary, and then
 >    treating the least significant S bits as an unsigned value A'.
 >
->    It pushes a memory location within the address space AS whose
+>    It pushes a memory location L within the address space AS whose
 >    offset is A.
 >
 >    If AS is an address space that is specific to context elements,
->    then L corresponds to the location storage associated with the
+>    then the pushed location L corresponds to the location storage
->    current context when the `DW_OP_mem` operation is evaluated, not
+>    associated with the current context when the `DW_OP_mem`
->    the context when the location returned by the evaluation of
+>    operation is evaluated, not the context when the location
->    `DW_OP_mem` is used.
+>    returned by the evaluation of `DW_OP_mem` is used.
 >
->    *For example, if AS is for per thread storage then L is the
+>    *For example, if AS is for per thread storage then, the location
->    location storage for the current thread.
-Therefore, if L is
+>    storage corresponds to the current thread.
+Therefore if the
->    accessed by an operation, the location storage selected when the
+>    location is accessed by an operation, the location storage
->    location was created is accessed, and not the location storage
+>    selected when the location was created is accessed, and not the
->    associated with the current context of the access operation.*
+>    location storage associated with the current context of the
+>    access operation.*
 >
 >    *`DW_OP_addr` is a more compact form of `DW_OP_lit0;
 >    DW_OP_constNu X; DW_OP_mem`*